aiden-bailey/Capstone/README.md

 ------------------------
 ## Executive Summary<a name="first-point"></a>

-This model will attempt to predict whether or not a player in the National Basketball Association (NBA) will be inducted into the Hall of Fame (HOF).
-While it isn't extremely relevant to know if a player will be inducted into the Hall of Fame after his career, it is extremely valuable to know which variables most contribute to a player's success.
+This model will attempt to predict whether or not a player in the National Basketball Association (NBA) will have made an All-NBA team.
+Ultimately, we want to know what in-game and advanced statistics should a team focus on when looking for a player to add to their team.
+While a player can be first team, second team or third team All-NBA, this model simply seeks to predict if a player made any of them in their career.
 - The 24,000 row dataset was downloaded off of Kaggle (reference below) that has information for each player in the NBA from 1950 to 2017.
 - There were 3 datasets given that included information about each player and his statistics.

 ## Introduction<a name="second-point"></a>

-This model attempts to predict whether or not a player in the National Basketball Association (NBA) will be a Hall of Fame player.
+This model attempts to predict whether or not a player in the National Basketball Association (NBA) will has a statline that predicts if he made an All-NBA team.
 The goal is to find the features that most contribute toward a player's success so that teams can know which metrics to value.

 Every team, in one way or another, tries to predict the performance of player, particularly for players that are young or said to have a lot of potential.
 The goal would be to add a player to a team that will help them win now, but especially in the future.
 If that can be predicted, it will allow a team to do what every team sets out to do each year: win a championship.